 Console Login URL

-URL to sign on to the admin console for this environment.
+The URL used to sign on to the admin console for this environment.

 Self-Service URL

-URL for end users to access the self-service portal.
+The URL for end user access to the self-service portal for this environment.

 Application Portal URL

-URL for end users to access their application portal.
+The URL for end user access to their application portal.

 Environment types